 Owen is an accomplished rhythm and lead guitarist, at home in many styles of traditional music.
 His playing, laced with rhythmic power and skillful finesse, has made him popular among dancers and fiddlers alike.
 Owen has toured the U.S. and abroad with bands such as Elixir, Airdance, Night Watch and The Morrison Brothers Band.
 He frequently appears on staff at Pinewoods, Augusta, Ashokan and many other camps, and is thrilled to be returning to CCDS this year.

 Ben is Pat’s grandson, Dave’s younger son, and Jim’s cousin or nephew, depending upon whom you ask.
-He is a college freshman at Virginia Commonwealth University where he is a computer science major.
-He has been enjoying dancing and avoiding calling Appalachian figures for several years.
+He is a college freshman at the University of Excellence where he is an Awesome major (a program of his own design).
+He has been enjoying dancing and avoiding calling Appalachian figures for X years.
 You should dance with him, and if you are good enough, maybe he will serenade you on the piano, following the dance.

 Kentucky Set Running

-Janet, a basket maker from Rockcastle County, Kentucky, will proudly be joining the CCDS staff for her 17th year.
-Janet will be offering classes in both traditional and nontraditional styles of basketry.
-A variety of materials will be offered with plenty of room for freedom of expression in your individual baskets.
+Janet, a basket maker from Rockcastle County, Kentucky, will proudly be joining the CCDS staff for her 18th year.
+Janet will be offering classes in traditional styles of basketry.
+A variety of materials will be offered with plenty of room for artistic expression in your individual baskets.

 Jamie has been running sound for dances and concerts, mostly in the Washington, DC area, for many years.
 He is a regular at Glen Echo Park and specializes in all types of traditional music.
 He has also been running sound for a number of dance weekends and other events from Gulfport, FL to Ann Arbor, MI.
 This will be his 8th adventure at CCDS.
 Jamie’s approach has been to make each instrument and voice sound as close to natural as possible, work hard to make the musicians happy, and let them carry the show.

-A self-described “dance maniac,” Wendy Graham Settle (Durango, CO) is thrilled to be back on staff at the Christmas Country Dance School, where her passion for music, song and dance caught fire 26 years ago.
-Wendy leads English, American, and a variety of social dances in the southwest, throughout the country, and abroad — as far away as Alaska, England and Denmark.
-She proudly served on the Country Dance and Song Society (CDSS) board.
-Find out more about the perky pants dance factory at www.perkypantsdance.com.
+Self-described “dance maniac,” Wendy Graham Settle (Durango, CO) is thrilled to be back on staff at Christmas Country Dance School, where her passion for music, song and dance caught fire in 1991.
+Wendy leads English, American, and partner dances in the southwest, throughout the USA, and abroad—as far away as Alaska, England and Denmark.
+She proudly served on the Country Dance and Song Society (CDSS) board and is a Lifetime Contribution Award committee member.
+Find out more on Wendy’s personal website.

 Kentucky Set Running